vegancat/next-pwa/examples/next-i18next/README.md

 > The express middleware `i18next-express-middleware` is not compatible with `fastify` right not unfortunately.

-Because service worker `sw.js` must be served directly without any redirection, make sure it's route is excluded from the i18n middleware is a bit tricky.
+Because Service Worker `sw.js` must be served directly without any redirection, make sure it's route is excluded from the i18n middleware is a bit tricky.
 Please see `index.js` for more details.

 ## Usage